meet-prajapati-01/meet-demo-project/README.md

 # meet-demo-project
-this is new beginning of learning GITHUB
+this is new beginning of learning GITHUB.